FioChuck/cloud-composer-demo/README.md

 # TL;DR

-A simple Cloud Composer Airflow DAG _(Directed Acyclic Graph)_ that moves Parquet files from Google Cloud Storage into BigQuery.
+Two simple Cloud Composer Airflow DAGs _(Directed Acyclic Graph)_ that moves Parquet files from Google Cloud Storage into BigQuery.
 This repo can be used as a deployment template for Cloud Composer via GitHub Actions.
 It also acts as a Dataplex Data Lineage demo.

 # Overview

-The DAG included in the `/dags` folder simulate a typical ELT workflow.
-Distributed Parquet files in GCS are first loaded into BigQuery using the [GoogleCloudStorageToBigQueryOperator](https://airflow.apache.org/docs/apache-airflow/1.10.13/_api/airflow/contrib/operators/gcs_to_bq/index.html) Airflow Operator.
+The DAGs included in the `/dags` folder simulate a typical ELT and ETL workflow.

+The first DAG loads partitioned Parquet files in GCS into BigQuery using the [GoogleCloudStorageToBigQueryOperator](https://airflow.apache.org/docs/apache-airflow/1.10.13/_api/airflow/contrib/operators/gcs_to_bq/index.html) Airflow Operator.
 This operator ingests the files into BigQuery and applies a Schema passed via the `schema_fields` parameter.
 See diagram below.

 ```mermaid
 flowchart LR